karmaniverous/rrstack/.stan/system/stan.todo.md

   - Set IS_REACT_ACT_ENVIRONMENT and wrapped root.render/addRule/setRules in act() to silence warnings and keep benches deterministic.

 - Docs(description/lexicon): export FrequencyAdjectiveLabels, FrequencyNounLabels, FrequencyLexicon, OrdinalStyle, and RuleDescriptor from the package root to include them in Typedoc; clears warnings about referenced-but-missing types.
++- Docs(description/lexicon): export RuleDescriptorRecur and RuleDescriptorSpan from the package root to include descriptor subtypes in Typedoc; clears remaining warnings referencing RuleDescriptor.